-UN backed sanctions have been imposed on Eritrea since 2009 when the Security Council passed resolution 1907 following reports that "Eritrea had provided support to armed groups undermining peace and reconciliation in Somalia," particularly noting the links to al-Shabaab.
-The sanctions were further reinforced with the adoption of Security Council resolution 2023 in 2011 which was passed following calls from other East African governments, imploring that the Security Council "act decisively to stop the Asmara government from further destabilizing the region".
+UN backed sanctions have been imposed on Eritrea since 2009 when the Security Council passed resolution 1907 following reports that "Eritrea had provided support to armed groups undermining peace and reconciliation in Somalia," particularly noting the links to al-Shabaab.10 The sanctions were further reinforced with the adoption of Security Council resolution 2023 in 2011 which was passed following calls from other East African governments, imploring that the Security Council "act decisively to stop the Asmara government from further destabilizing the region".11 Calls by the Eritrean Government for the UN Security Council to lift sanctions in October 2012 were rejected.

-&lt;sup>6 UN Monitoring Group on Somalia and Eritrea, Report of the Monitoring Group on Somalia and Eritrea pursuant to Security Council resolution 1916 (2010), 2011; available at: http://www.un.org/ga/search/view\doc.asp?symbol=S/2011/433
+&lt;sup>6 UN Monitoring Group on Somalia and Eritrea, Report of the Monitoring Group on Somalia and Eritrea pursuant to Security Council resolution 1916 (2010), 2011; available at: http://bit.ly/pZ9X70.